 When you have an overgrowth of gum tissue, it can make you feel self-conscious or unattractive.
 But it isn’t necessary to live with this characteristic.
-A laser gum lift – also known as a gummy smile lift – done by your Center City cosmetic dentist is carefully calibrated to remove excess gum tissue and reveal more tooth enamel, making for a brighter, whiter, broader smile.
+A laser gum lift – also known as a gummy smile lift – done by your Philadelphia cosmetic dentist is carefully calibrated to remove excess gum tissue and reveal more tooth enamel, making for a brighter, whiter, broader smile.

 This minimally invasive procedure takes only one dental visit to complete, and it can compensate for problems like:

 Gum health is easy to maintain, if you are committed to it.
-Seeing us at Dentistry for Life in Center City twice a year ensures that you will receive a thorough teeth cleaning and an examination of your gum health, from checking gum recession levels to looking for signs of gum disease or oral cancer.
+Seeing us at Dentistry for Life in Philadelphia twice a year ensures that you will receive a thorough teeth cleaning and an examination of your gum health, from checking gum recession levels to looking for signs of gum disease or oral cancer.

 The big oral health picture is important.
 Gum health can only be successfully maintained if you take good care of your teeth and gums at home and see your dentist regularly.

 You may not notice gum recession, early signs of gum disease, or solutions for gum problems, but your dentist will.
 Schedule your appointment at Dentistry for Life to stay on track with healthy teeth and gums.

 Our office is located at 1601 Walnut Street #1217 in Philadelphia.
 We offer appointments seven days a week to make dental care convenient for you and your schedule: